blueag8/Photography_Website/README.md

 This is a Website built using Python+Django, HTML, CSS, JavaScript logic for Frontend and a relational Database.

-Deployment via "Heroku"* for the purpose of assessment.

 # UX
 **External User Story**